| rjohara.net |

 Major Internet Publications

-Author and administrator of The Collegiate Way: Residential Colleges and the Renewal of University Life, the leading international resource devoted to residential colleges within large universities, 2000 to date.
+Founder and administrator of The Collegiate Way: Residential Colleges and the Renewal of University Life, the leading international resource devoted to residential colleges and house systems within larger institutions.

-Founder and administrator of the Peabody Park web server including an illustrated history and seasonal natural history of UNCG’s educational park, along with a technical Biological Survey of more than 300 species of animals and plants found in the Park, 1997–2002.
+Founder and administrator of the Peabody Park web server including an illustrated history and seasonal natural history of UNCG’s educational park, along with a technical Biological Survey of more than 300 species of animals and plants found in the Park.

-Founder and administrator of Darwin-L, an international academic discussion group on the history and theory of the historical sciences, 1993–1997.
+Founder and administrator of Darwin-L, an international academic discussion group on the history and theory of the historical sciences.
 The extensive Darwin-L Archives are carefully maintained and continue to serve as a major international resource on the historical sciences.

 References